HELP INDIA HEAL

-Plan India’s response to COVID-19 focuses on reaching out to the vulnerable communities with dry ration and hygiene kits, raising awareness among the communities and supporting frontline workers, medical and paramedical staff with Personal Protective Equipment (PPE).
-Our goal is to provide gender-sensitive public health support and humanitarian assistance to the most vulnerable families so that the impact of the crisis on children, girls and young women is mitigated.
+Plan India’s response to the first wave of COVID last year focused on reaching out to the vulnerable communities with dry ration and hygiene kits, raising awareness among the communities and supporting frontline workers, medical and paramedical staff with Personal Protective Equipment (PPE).
+Our goal was to provide gender-sensitive public health support and humanitarian assistance to the most vulnerable families so that the impact of the crisis on children, girls and young women is mitigated.

 Additionally, while the lockdown made it difficult for the teams to conduct field visits to the sponsored families, Plan India initiated follow-up through phone calls to stay connected with its community members.
 The teams made daily calls to understand the wellbeing, medical condition and other needs of the families.
 They also counselled them on the safety and preventive measures around COVID–19.
 The team reached 45000+ girls and boys over mobile phones.
 Read more about our outreach over the phone here.

 Plan India stands in solidarity with the COVID-19 warriors and has been lending support to frontline workers and medical and paramedical staff with PPE kits, hygiene kits and hospital infrastructure supplementation.
-We have distributed 39,000+ PPE kits to ASHA, ANM and Anganwadi workers and 12,000+ hospital staff.
+During the first wave of COVID, we distributed 39,000+ PPE kits to ASHA, ANM and Anganwadi workers and 12,000+ hospital staff.
 16,000+ frontline workers have also been supported with hygiene kits.
 Additionally, 300,000 triple layer masks and 100,000 gloves have been distributed.

-Plan India is also supporting the initiative of the national agencies like Niti Aayog, National Disaster Management Authority and Ministry of Home Affairs to name a few.
-We are also engaging with the local government agencies, civil society organisations, donors and healthcare experts to spread COVID-19 awareness messages among our beneficiaries and provide them with immediate relief measures to keep them healthy and protected during this pandemic.
+Plan India also supported the initiative of the national agencies like Niti Aayog, National Disaster Management Authority and Ministry of Home Affairs to name a few.
+We also engaged with the local government agencies, civil society organizations, donors and healthcare experts to spread COVID awareness messages among our beneficiaries and provide them with immediate relief measures to keep them healthy and protected during this pandemic.

-In partnership with Niti Aayog, Plan India is working closely in 7 Aspirational Districts where it is supporting District Collectors in their initiatives and efforts to combat COVID-19.
-The Aspirational Districts where Plan India is working include Siddharth Nagar (Uttar Pradesh), Haridwar (Uttarakhand), Hazaribagh, West Singhbhum, and Khunti (Jharkhand), Karauli (Rajasthan), and Muzaffarpur (Bihar).
+In partnership with Niti Aayog, Plan India worked closely in 7 Aspirational Districts where supported District Collectors in their initiatives and efforts to combat COVID.
+The Aspirational Districts where Plan India worked include Siddharth Nagar (Uttar Pradesh), Haridwar (Uttarakhand), Hazaribagh, West Singhbhum, and Khunti (Jharkhand), Karauli (Rajasthan), and Muzaffarpur (Bihar).

-In Siddharth Nagar district, Plan India has been appointed as the Nodal NGO for responding to COVID-19.
-Plan India led the planning and monitoring of a coordinated response in the district under the guidance of the District Magistrate and will work in close coordination with the district administration and other local NGOs.
+In Siddharth Nagar district, Plan India was appointed as the Nodal NGO for responding to the COVID crisis.
+Plan India led the planning and monitoring of a coordinated response in the district under the guidance of the District Magistrate and worked in close coordination with the district administration and other local NGOs.

-Plan India stands for the safety and well-being of its staff even as we continue to reach out to the most vulnerable population impacted by COVID-19.
-We have adopted new ways of working to ensure that the employees can deliver from home as well as from the office.
-We reopened our offices in the first week of June with only 30 per cent of staff and adequate precautions are being followed as per the government guidelines to ensure the safety and well-being of our associates.
+Plan India stands for the safety and well-being of its staff even as we continue to reach out to the most vulnerable population impacted by COVID.
+We adopted new ways of working to ensure that the employees can deliver from home as well as from the office.
+We reopened our offices in the first week of June with only 30 percent of staff and adequate precautions were followed as per the government guidelines to ensure the safety and well-being of our associates.
 While working in the office, the employees were required to rigorously follow social distancing norms, wear masks and protective gear and use the Aarogya Setu app.
-Plan India offices are now working with a flexible model wherein employees are being encouraged to work from the office on Tuesday and Friday.
+Plan India offices worked with a flexible model wherein employees were encouraged to work from the office on Tuesdays and Fridays.

 Plan in media on COVID-19